-Reduce the fat in creamy dressings or dips by using low-fat or fat-free yogurt instead of sour cream or mayonnaise.
+- Reduce the fat in creamy dressings or dips by using low-fat or fat-free yogurt instead of sour cream or mayonnaise.
 Offer hummus as a low-fat spread for crackers and vegetables.

-Use non-stick cookware so you can cook with a minimum amount of oil or use a low-calorie vegetable spray.
+- Use non-stick cookware so you can cook with a minimum amount of oil or use a low-calorie vegetable spray.

-Use low-fat milk and cheese in recipes instead of full-fat varieties.
+- Use low-fat milk and cheese in recipes instead of full-fat varieties.

-Choose baked over fried every time.
+- Choose baked over fried every time.
 Whether you’re preparing a meat dish or your famous nachos, baked foods are always the better choice.

-Instead bowls full of pretzels or potato chips, offer your guests a selection fresh fruits and vegetables.
+- Instead of bowls full of pretzels or potato chips, offer your guests a selection of fresh fruits and vegetables.
 Break out of the carrot sticks and celery routine with an Asian-style vegetable platter of baby corn, snow peas and fresh bean sprouts drizzled in a low-fat sesame dressing.
 For another interesting variation, try a southwestern theme of fresh salsa, black beans and corn served in half a red pepper.

-Nuts are a heart-healthy snack choice.
+- Nuts are a heart-healthy snack choice.
 Roasted almonds are a great source of magnesium and vitamin E, while pecans and other nuts are rich in monounsaturated fat.
 Look for raw, unsalted or lightly salted varieties of your favorite nuts.
 If time allows, roast your own with your favorite seasonings.

-Don’t bury good foods under fat and sugar.
+- Don’t bury good foods under fat and sugar.
 Sweet potatoes are naturally sweet and don’t need extra sugar.
 Bake them, slice and sprinkle with cinnamon instead.

-Serve gravies and other sauces on the side so guests can choose how much they would like.
-When you’re making gravy, skim off the fat with a gravy-separating cup or let the drippings cool in the refrigerator first and remove the hardened fat before making the gravy.
+- Serve gravies and other sauces on the side so guests can choose how much they would like.
+When you’re making gravy, skim off the fat with a gravy-separating cup, or let the drippings cool in the refrigerator first and remove the hardened fat before making the gravy.

-Need dessert ideas?
+- Need dessert ideas?
 Forgo the high-fat cheesecake and pastries and serve Angel food cake instead.
 Top it with fresh berries, sorbet or exotic fruits such as mango, papaya and kiwi.